Randabygda

 Randabygda or Hopland is a village in Stryn Municipality in Vestland county, Norway.
 The village is located on the northern shore of the Nordfjorden on a rather steep sloping area along the fjord.
-The village lies about 15 km east of the village of Lote (in the neighboring municipality) and about 15 km west of the village of Roset.
+The village lies about 15 km east of the village of Lote (in the neighboring Stad Municipality) and about 15 km west of the village of Roset.
 Randabygd Church is located in this village.
 The village is divided by the river Hoplandselva, where Hopland lies to the west and Randabygda lies to the east.